 Examples: Forums to exchange tips or recommendations on drug use

 Similarly, Facebook also don’t want none of that.
-Facebook currently bans any mentions or displays of pot that attempt to sell, trade or barter the drug, which is legal for recreational use Canada and some states, though it is prohibited by the U.S. federal government.
+Facebook currently bans any mentions or displays of CBD, hemp, or pot that attempt to sell, trade or barter the drug, which is legal for recreational use Canada and some states, though it is prohibited by the U.S. federal government.
 You can view their Terms of Service on that subject HERE.

 No One Wants to Admit They Ate 9 Cans of Ravioli